-- B36.1 Noise Measurement and Evaluation.
+B36.1 Noise Measurement and Evaluation.

 - B36.2 Noise Evaluation Metric.

 - B36.3 Reference Noise Measurement Points.

 - B36.4 Test Noise Measurement Points.

 - B36.5 Maximum Noise Levels.

 - B36.6 Trade-Offs.

 - B36.7 Noise Certification Reference Procedures and Conditions.

 - B36.8 Noise Certification Test Procedures.

-Section B36.1 Noise measurement and evaluation
+- Section B36.1 Noise measurement and evaluation

-- (a) The procedures of Appendix A of this part, or approved equivalent procedures, must be used to determine noise levels of an airplane.
-These noise levels must be used to show compliance with the requirements of this appendix. - (b) For Stage 4 airplanes, an acceptable alternative for noise measurement and evaluation is Appendix 2 to the International Civil Aviation Organization (ICAO) Annex 16,
+(a) The procedures of Appendix A of this part, or approved equivalent procedures, must be used to determine noise levels of an airplane.
+These noise levels must be used to show compliance with the requirements of this appendix.

-Environmental Protection, Volume I, Aircraft Noise, Third Edition, July 1993, Amendment 7, effective March 21, 2002.
-[Incorporated by reference, see §36.6].
+(b) For Stage 4 airplanes, an acceptable alternative to paragraph (a) of this section for noise measurement and evaluation is Appendix 2 to ICAO Annex 16, Volume I, Amendment 7 (Incorporated by reference, see §36.6).